-Many victims also present to other health professionals including GPs, midwives, and health visitors - because of enduring problems with their physical or mental health that derive from the experience of abuse.
-These can be ongoing or historical, caused directly by physical and/or psychological abuse, or indirectly by the trauma of having to revisit the past because of the demands created by the criminal justice system or even everyday life events.
+Many victims also present to other health professionals - including GPs, midwives, and health visitors - because of enduring problems with their physical or mental health that derive from the experience of abuse.
+These can be ongoing or historical, caused directly by physical and/ or psychological abuse, or indirectly by the trauma of having to revisit the past because of the demands created by the criminal justice system or even everyday life events.

-In Greater Manchester, health services are committed to dealing with the immediate, medium, and long-term needs of victims of gender based abuse and to do so in line with their statutory duties to reduce health inequalities in service provision81.
-There are three key aspects of this work:
+In Greater Manchester, health services are committed to dealing with the immediate, medium, and long-term needs of victims of gender-based violence and to do so in line with their statutory duties to reduce health inequalities in service provision.91 There are three key aspects of this work:

-Recognising the signs of abuse, proactively supporting victims, and using professional curiosity to enquire as to

-- whether their support needs are being met. - Providing immediate healthcare treatment and information. - Referring victims on to specialist or support services.
+- Recognising the signs of abuse, proactively supporting victims, and using professional curiosity to enquire as to whether their support needs are being met. - Providing immediate healthcare treatment and information. - Referring victims on to specialist or support services and delivering on a whole health approach which joins up local health providers, acute health, mental health and primary care with specialist services for victims of gender-based violence.

-Recognising the Signs A recurring finding of domestic homicide reviews is that some victims do not reveal the full extent of the abuse they are suffering when they meet with health professionals.
+Recognising the Signs

+A recurring finding of domestic homicide reviews is that some victims do not reveal the full extent of the abuse they are suffering when they meet with health professionals, acute coercive control being more commonplace in the lives of some victims than physical violence.
 It takes time and professional diligence to support some victims with disclosing what has happened to them and the enduring threats they face.
-This is why we are extending specialist training and advocacy programmes across GP practices in Greater Manchester in collaboration with third sector organisations specialising in tackling domestic abuse.
-It is a critical part of the Greater Manchester strategy to recognise the early signs of abuse and ensure victims are referred to appropriate support services tailored to their particular needs8283.
+This is why we are extending specialist training and advocacy programmes across GP practices in Greater Manchester in collaboration with third sector organisations specialising in tackling Violence Against Women and Girls (VAWG).
+It is a critical part of the Greater Manchester strategy to recognise the early signs of abuse and ensure victims are referred to appropriate support services tailored to their particular needs.9293

 In addition, we will:

-- Implement minimum standards for domestic violence and abuse training for clinical and clerical staff working in primary care and provision of advocacy support for victims. - Support the Pride in Practice84 initiative that provides training to General Practice, Optical Practices, Dental Practices and Pharmacies across Greater Manchester to ensure that practices effectively and confidently meet the needs of LGBTQ+ patients. - Extend the provision of hospital based IDVAs across Greater Manchester, to enable early identification of potential victims and provide end-to-end support for those who present with injuries.

-Develop a pilot with Manchester Foundation Trust to equip sexual health clinics to identify and support victims of domestic and sexual abuse.
+- Implement minimum standards for domestic abuse training for clinical and clerical staff working in primary care and provision of advocacy support for victims. - Support the Pride in Practice94 initiative that provides training to General Practice, Optical Practices, Dental Practices and Pharmacies across Greater Manchester to ensure that practices effectively and confidently meet the needs of LGBTQ+ patients. - Extend the provision of hospital based IDVAs across Greater Manchester, to enable early identification of potential victims and provide end-to-end support for those who present with injuries. - Develop a pilot with Manchester Foundation Trust to equip sexual health clinics to identify and support victims of domestic and sexual abuse.